-Office of Career Services
+The Office of Career and Professional Development

 To develop and equip every Newberry College student to explore, define, articulate and pursue their personal, educational and career goals.

 Newberry College students will graduate with the clarity, confidence and capacities to pursue a successful and fulfilling career.

 At the Office of Career and Professional Development, we assist students in gaining the necessary career readiness competencies to be prepared for the professional workforce.
 Our services include:

 Professional Skills Development